s4wny/dotfiles/readme.md

 # Dotfiles

-My dotfiles.
+My dotfiles and configurations.
 Feel free to fork.